hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 You can find more information on NVLink and NVSwitch [here](https://www.nvidia.com/en-gb/data-center/nvlink/).

-One of the examples to utilise multiple GPUs is the OpenMP-CUDA framework, which has a two-level scheme of parallelization:
+One of the examples to utilise multiple GPUs is the OpenMP-CUDA framework, which has a two-level scheme of parallelisation:

 ![OpenMP-CUDA](../../assets/unit-9/openmp-cuda.png)
 _**Figure 6:** (a) The two-level scheme of parallelization with OpenMP-CUDA. (b) Architecture 2×CPU + 6×GPU._
 {: style="color:gray; font-size: 90%; text-align: center;" }

-Below is another example of TensorFlow to use multiple GPUs in training a Neural Network.
+Below is another example of TensorFlow using multiple GPUs in training a Neural Network.
 The gradient losses are aggregated and used to update the model parameters:

 ![TesnsorFlow with Multiple GPUs](../../assets/unit-9/tensorflow-multi-gpu.png)
 _**Figure 7:** TesnsorFlow with Multiple GPUs_